 View across the English Building down to Heidelberg's historic district at Heidelberg Castle

 Its name references the resident of high nobility for whom Prince-Elector Friedrich V had the castle built between 1612 and 1614: his English bride, Elizabeth Stuart.
-The view of Heidelberg, the Neckar valley and the Rhine plain through the windows of the English Building is fantastic.
+The view of Heidelberg, the Neckar valley and the Rhine plain through the windows of the English Wing is fantastic.

-The English Building.
+The English Wing.

 A castle for a princess

 Young Prince-Elector Friedrich V married Princess Elizabeth Stuart, daughter of King James I of England, in 1613.
 He wanted to offer his regal wife a suitable residential palace at his Heidelberg residence.
 The open spaces around the castle courtyard, however, were already occupied, so that the new structure had to be built outside the actual palace, along the north wall.
-Today, the English Building is best admired from the Artillery Garden.
+Today, the English Wing is best admired from the Artillery Garden.

 The building offers dramatic insights and views.